 Usual board basis: Half Board

-Food quality: Breakfast is usually served in the main restaurant and is a selection of fruits and cereals, followed by a cooked breakfast made to order.
+Breakfast is usually served in the main restaurant and is a selection of fruits and cereals, followed by a cooked breakfast made to order.
 Limes with the papaya and decent coffee make for a good start.

 Lunch is a varied à la carte menu, including pizzas, salads and sandwiches.
 We were impressed with the variety of choice, and thought the food was fresh and tasty.
-It was refreshing to have such a wide selection to choose from, as most beach lodges have a limited set menu.
+It was refreshing to have such a wide selection to choose from.

-Dinner was a set three-course menu.
-On our last visit, we enjoyed a tomato soup to start, followed by grilled fish with roasted vegetables and rice, and a chocolate mousse for dessert.
+Dinner is a set three-course menu with choices.
+On a previous visit, we enjoyed a tomato soup to start, followed by grilled fish with roasted vegetables and rice, and a chocolate mousse for dessert.
 The food was simple, but it was clear some thought had gone into the menu.
-As is to be expected, seafood features frequently on the menu.
+As is to be expected, Italian dishes and seafood feature frequently on the menu.
 On our last visit, in 2016, the fritto misto di mare seafood starter was light, crunchy and full of flavour, followed by a solid crab linguine.

 Dining style: Individual Tables

 Drinks included: Tea, coffee and unlimited big bottles of drinking water are complimentary, but other drinks cost extra.

-Diving & snorkelling: From December to March Butiama offers good opportunities to swim with whale sharks.
-It is also a short drive from the protected reefs of the Mafia Marine Park on the other side of the island.See more ideas for Diving & snorkelling in Tanzania
+Diving & snorkelling: From November to March, Butiama offers good opportunities to swim with whale sharks.
+It is also a short drive from the protected reefs of the Mafia Marine Park on the east side of the island.See more ideas for Diving & snorkelling in Tanzania

 Attitude towards children: Butiama Beach welcomes children.